geostk/SVM_ML/README.md

     in this function.

 - Understanding the output formats
-    1. After training, a model
+    1. After training, a model model.[eventID].[modeType].mat is stored in binary format
+    1. After testing, a result file result.[eventID] is stored in ASCII.
+The i-th line gives the event confidence value (from 0 to 1) of the i-th item in testing list.

 ## Contact
 chensun@usc.edu